thegermanguyben/Hackintosh-EFIs/Crapintosh | Acer Aspire X3900:X5900/README.md

 ## Crapintosh | Acer Aspire X3900/X5900

-Current OS: macOS 10.13.6 High Sierra
+Current OS: macOS 12.6.3 Monterey

 [OCSysInfo](https://github.com/KernelWanderers/OCSysInfo) dump can be found in this same folder, below will be a hardware profile done by myself